qqqwda/pokemeow-autoplay/README.md

 response = requests.post(url, files=files, headers=headers)
 print(response.json())
 ```
-## ⚠️ Disclaimer
-Please note, while this bot is designed to automate tasks within PokeMeow, users are encouraged to use it responsibly and in accordance with the game's terms of service.
-The developer of this bot assumes no responsibility for any bans or penalties that may result from the use of this bot.
-Users should be aware of PokeMeow's rules and use the bot at their own risk.

 ## 📋 Requirements
 - **Python 3.10:** This bot is developed and tested with Python 3.10.
 It is recommended to use this version for compatibility purposes, although other versions have not been tested. 🐍
 - **Selenium 4.9.0:** For automating web browser interaction. 🌐